Al-Karkh SC: History

 In the 2021–22 season, Al-Karkh won their first Iraq FA Cup title with a 2–1 victory over Al-Kahrabaa in the final.

 Stadium

 At first, Al-Mansour club took an old building that oversees the Tigris in Al-Karkh and turned it into a basketball court and a place to manage the club.
 In the late-1960s, the building started to collapse which was the main reason for the club being banished.
 In 1963, a new club with the same administrative board was formed in Mansour neighbourhood, Mansour district, Karkh after Al Karkh Stadium was built.

 In 1984, Al-Rasheed took over the stadium and turned it into theirs after renovating it and allowing shops to be opened around it.
 In the dissolving of Al-Rasheed, the stadium returned to its old name as the stadium of Al-Karkh SC.
-The stadium's latest renovations were in 2004 along with most of the sports facilities after it was damaged by the U.S. Air Force in the Battle of Baghdad (2003).

 Statistics

 Recent seasons

 The season-by-season performance of the club over the recent years: